What are counselling and psychotherapy?

 How often do I need to come and how long is a session?

-Sessions last for one hour and are normally on a weekly basis.
+Sessions last for 50 minutes and are normally on a weekly basis.

 Is therapy confidential?